This mini quiche recipe is a go to favorite quiche recipe for breakfast, brunch, showers, and parties! Make ahead for easy entertaining or breakfast!

 Here’s how I make my favorite mini quiche recipe.
 I hope you love ’em.

-- 1 Perfect Pie Crust Recipe or Puff Pastry
+- 1 Perfect Pie Crust Recipe, optional

 - 6 large eggs, beaten